anima-wg/brski-cloud/anima-brski-cloud.md

 In step 4, the pledge establishes a TLS connection with the EST RA specified in the voucher est-domain attribute.
 The connection may involve crossing the Internet requiring a DNS look up on the provided name.
 It may also be a local address that includes an IP address literal including both {{?RFC1918}} and IPv6 Unique Local Addresses {{?RFC4193}}.
-The artifact provided in the pinned-domain-cert is trested as a trust anchor, and is used to verify the EST server identity.
+The artifact provided in the pinned-domain-cert is trusted as a trust anchor, and is used to verify the EST server identity.
 The EST server identity MUST be verified using the pinned-domain-cert value provided in the voucher as described in {{?RFC7030}} section 3.3.1.

 There is a case where the pinned-domain-cert is the identical End-Entity (EE) Certificate as the EST server.